gpiperagkas/lec-anonymization-som/README.md

 used for training SOMs.

-Three main scenarios are included: A local energy community with 60 metering devices and energy-related variables for k-anonymization, a scenario of SOM training for a LEC with generated electric power consumption dataset for 30 days, and training of a SOM for one metering device, i.e. residential scenario, for 30 days, including energy-related variables and sensor-data.
+Three main scenarios are included: A local energy community with 60 metering devices and energy-related variables for k-anonymization, training of a SOM for one metering device, i.e. residential scenario, for 30 days, including energy-related variables and sensor-data, and a scenario of SOM training for a LEC with generated electric power consumption dataset for 30 days.

 For visualization purposes, multiple figures are exported for each trained SOM, with clustering of nodes, for intensity maps, heatmaps, U-matrices.